DIRECTLab/Multi_Agents_Area_Exploration/README.md

 ## Running the Program:

-to run  the simulation, run the following command:
+To run  the simulation, run the following command:
 ```
 python main.py
 ```

-if you would like to change the simulation parameters, you can do so by changing the values in the `parameters_cfg.py` file.
+If you would like to change the simulation parameters, you can do so by changing the values in the `parameters_cfg.py` file.

 ### Simulation Parameters: